serverless/blog/posts/2016-11-21-serverless-notifications-on-aws.md

 # Serverless Notifications

 Real-time notifications are an important use case for modern apps.
-For example, you may need to notify your user that there is another post available in his social feed or that someone else added a comment in one of his photos.
+For example, you may need to notify your user that another post is available in their social feed or that someone else added a comment on one of their photos.

 Implementing notifications is an easy task when you use WebSockets and have a dedicated server.
 You can make a permanent link between the user and the server and use the publish-subscribe pattern to share messages.
 The browser will subscribe to automatically receive new messages without needing a polling mechanism to constantly check for updates.

-But if we are going serverless, we don't have a dedicated server.
-Instead, we need a cloud service that will solve this problem for us providing scalability, high availability and charging per messages and not per hour.
+But if you're going serverless, you don't have a dedicated server.
+Instead, you need a cloud service that will solve this problem for you providing scalability, high availability and charging per messages and not per hour.

-In this post, I'm going to describe how I've implemented a notification system for unauthenticated users using the Serverless Framework and the AWS IoT for *browsers*.
+In this post, I'm going to describe how I implemented a notification system for unauthenticated users with the Serverless Framework and AWS IoT for *browsers*.
 I know that "Internet of Things" sounds strange to be used in a website, but it supports WebSockets and is very easy to use.
 Besides, Amazon SNS (Simple Notification Service) has a better name, but doesn't support WebSockets.

 IoT is used due to its simple messaging system.
 You create a "topic" and make users to subscribe to it.
 A message sent to this topic will be automatically shared with all subscribed users.
 A common use case for this is a chat system.